Crescent (train)

 The Crescent is a daily long-distance passenger train operated by Amtrak between New York City and New Orleans (the "Crescent City").
 The 1377 mi route connects the Northeast to the Gulf Coast via the Appalachian Piedmont, with major stops in Charlotte, North Carolina; Atlanta, Georgia; and Birmingham, Alabama.

 Most of the route of the Crescent is on the Norfolk Southern Railway.
-It is the successor of the Southern Crescent, introduced in 1970 by Norfolk Southern's predecessor, the Southern Railway.
+It is the successor to the Southern Crescent, introduced in 1970 by Norfolk Southern's predecessor, the Southern Railway.

 History

 Southerner

 Today's Crescent is a direct descendant of the Southerner, a streamlined passenger train operated by the Southern Railway from 1941 to 1970.
 The daily train followed essentially the same route as the modern Crescent, providing sleeper service between New York and New Orleans via Washington, Atlanta, and Birmingham.

 Southern Crescent

 Since its inception, the sister train of the Southerner was a second New York–New Orleans sleeper, the Southern Railway's Crescent.
-The two trains shared generally the same route between New York and Atlanta, but diverged between Atlanta and New Orleans.
+The two trains shared generally the same route between New York and Atlanta but diverged between Atlanta and New Orleans.
 The Crescent took a more coastal route, operating via Mobile and Montgomery over Atlanta and West Point Railroad, Western Railway of Alabama, and Louisville & Nashville Railroad trackage.
 The Southerner stayed inland to run exclusively on Southern Railway trackage through Birmingham.